Michael Bishop

 Forecasting · AI Governance · Ottawa

-I contributed to the Good Judgment Project team that won the IARPA crowdsourced forecasting tournament and later led the forecasting component of DARPA SCORE, a large-scale effort to predict the replicability of social and behavioral science research.
-Currently I work on AI governance in Ottawa.
+Earlier I contributed to the Good Judgment Project (which won the IARPA forecasting tournament) and led Replication Markets for DARPA SCORE, a large-scale effort to evaluate and improve the reliability of social and behavioural science research.

 Research